 SJC Operational Updates

-Mineta San Jose International Airport (SJC) is open for essential travel.
+Mineta San Jose International Airport (SJC) is open.

-FACE COVERINGS REQUIRED: Effective May 4, all individuals are required to wear face coverings inside Airport buildings.
+FACE COVERINGS REQUIRED: All individuals are required to wear face coverings inside Airport buildings.
 View the announcement.

 FLIGHT SCHEDULES & STATUS: For the latest updates regarding how COVID-19 may impact your travel itinerary please contact your airline directly.